kasper-piskorski/docs/pages/documentation/7-examples/examples.md

 ### [Pokemon](./pokemon.html)

-The MindmapsDB [sample-projects](https://github.com/mindmapsdb/sample-projects) repo on Github contains [pokemon.gql](https://github.com/mindmapsdb/sample-projects/blob/master/pokemon.gql), which is a [simple example](./pokemon.html) to illustrate the basics of MindmapsDB Graql statements and queries.
+A [simple example](./pokemon.html) to illustrate the basics of MindmapsDB Graql statements and queries.
 You can also find the example within the MindmapsDB distribution zip.

 ### [Philosophers](./philosophers.html)

-The MindmapsDB [sample-projects](https://github.com/mindmapsdb/sample-projects) repo on Github contains [philosophers.gql](https://github.com/mindmapsdb/sample-projects/blob/master/philosophers.gql), which is a [simple example](./philosophers.html) to illustrate the [basics of the object model](../the-basics/mindmaps-basics.html).
+This is a [simple example](./philosophers.html) to illustrate the [basics of the object model](../the-basics/mindmaps-basics.html).
 You can also find the example within the MindmapsDB distribution zip.

 ### [Moogi](./moogi.html)